These 10 Women Of Color Successfully Broke Into the Sports Industry

 5) Karen Weatherington

-Occupation, official title, and how long you’ve held said occupation: Head Coach of the Charlotte 49er Volleyball program, entering second year.
+Occupation, official title, and how long you’ve held said occupation: Head Coach of the Charlotte 49er Volleyball program, entering third year.

 Bio: This is my 25th year coaching college volleyball at the NCAA Division I level.
 I was a long-tenured assistant coach at programs such as Duke, Iowa State, Clemson and Butler University.
 I have enjoyed eight years as a head coach including two seasons earning back-to- back MEAC championships at Hampton University.
 I am entering my second year as the Head Coach of the Charlotte 49er Volleyball program.